mortonfox/twittertools/README.md

  * users you're following but aren't following you back
  * followers you aren't following back

-* twfriend2.py - An update to twfriend.py that uses the new followers/ids, friends/ids, and users/lookup API calls.

 * twlistdump.py - Prints out all the members of a list.

 * twlistcheck.py - Check a list for protected users whom you aren't following.
 Optionally, remove those users from the list.